Qinetiq: Expansion

-Cyber security
+Cybersecurity

 During mid-2013, reports emerged that Chinese hackers had allegedly compromised sensitive military research being performed by QinetiQ.
 It was claimed that, between 2007 and 2010, QinetiQ's North American business was the subject of a cyber-attack.
 At the time of the incidents, the company said it disclosed all of its breaches to the responsible government agencies and these were resolved to their satisfaction.
 The Pentagon has stated that it still entrusts QinetiQ with sensitive defence technology.
-The issue of cyber security affected other organisations; a Pentagon report stated that various US government agencies had been victims of cyberattacks.
+The issue of cyber security affected other organisations; a Pentagon report stated that various US government agencies had been victims of cyber attacks.

 QinetiQ provides auditing and consultancy services on cyber security to third party businesses.
 In 2011, the company announced the launch of a strategic collaboration with information security firm Nexor to pool their cyber security portfolios.
 During 2016, QinetiQ released a whitepaper on the topic, which identified employee behaviour as a major contributing factor in the majority of security breaches.
 QinetiQ has partnered with mobile phone network provider Vodafone to support end-to-end internet security services.

 Operations

 QinetiQ provides technology-based products and services to numerous government and commercial customers.
 More than 2,000 of QinetiQ subsidiary Foster-Miller's Talon robots have been deployed to Iraq and Afghanistan, most used to remotely locate and disable roadside bombs.
 QinetiQ's SPO stand-off threat detection system has been sold to the US Transportation Security Administration for railway stations and airports.

 During August 2008, QinetiQ's Zephyr, a solar powered unmanned aerial vehicle (UAV), performed a non-stop flight spanning 14 days; this was a world record for the longest duration unmanned flight.
-Over the following years, Qinetic performed further record-breaking flights of the UAV.
+Over the following years, Qinetiq performed further record-breaking flights of the UAV.
 During summer 2018, an improved model of the Zephyr conducted an even-longer flight, lasting nearly 26 days.
 The Zephyr UAV has been offered as a commercial product, the programme having been acquired by multinational aerospace company Airbus Group.
 QinetiQ have been involved in the further development of the Zephyr, such as the provision of LIDAR payload for the type.

 QinetiQ has a 25-year T3E (Test, Trials, Training and Evaluation) agreement formerly called the Long Term partnering Agreement (LTPA) with the UK Ministry of Defence (MoD) to provide test and evaluation services and manage military ranges.
 It is a major stakeholder in the UK Defence Technology Centre, which places military research contracts on behalf of the MoD.

 QinetiQ has a 25-year Maritime Strategic Facilities Agreement (MSCA) with the MoD to provide strategic maritime facilities and capabilities, including hydromechanic facilities at Haslar, biomedical facilities on the UK's South Coast, and submarine structures, survivability and shock testing facilities at Rosyth.